jackcvr/concierge/README.md

 # Concierge

-Concierge is a HTTP server that dynamically creates TCP listeners upon requests to a predefined URLs.
+Concierge is an HTTP server that dynamically creates TCP listeners upon requests to a predefined URLs.
 It responds with the new port number, which the client must connect to.
 Traffic from the first successful connection is then redirected to another(usually internal) service on a designated port.